sunny/actor/README.md

 ### Defaults

-Inputs can become optional if you provide a default:
+Inputs can be optional by providing a default:

 ```rb
 class BuildGreeting < Actor